Computer Science

 CS4905Introduction to Compiler Construction4 ch (3C 1.5L*) (P)

-Introduces the primary concepts and methodologies used to build compilers.
-Covers lexical analysis, predictive and LR parsing, compiler compilers and error handling.
-Syntax-directed translation using abstract parse trees, visitors, symbol tables and type checking.
-Object code generation including the activation record stack, parameter passing, intermediate representation trees, instruction selection, tree tiling and register allocation.
+Explore the primary concepts and methodologies in compiler construction.
+Examine lexical analysis, predictive and LR parsing, compiler compilers and error handling.
+Learn syntax-directed translation using abstract parse trees, visitors, symbol tables and type checking.
+Study object code generation including the activation record stack, parameter passing, intermediate representation trees, instruction selection, tree tiling and register allocation.

 Prerequisite: CS 2333